deepak4d4/tic-tac-toe/README.md

 # tic-tac-toe
-this is a game which is written in python .
+this is a game which is written in c programming language.
 It is game played by a player against computer